upnix/RainbowTables/docs/index.md

 ---
 ---
 # Overview
 This page describes a project I undertook while attending the [Recurse Center](https://www.recurse.com/) from May to August, 2017.
-I used Java to create an implementation of [rainbow tables](https://en.wikipedia.org/wiki/Rainbow_table) - a time/memory trade off that allows for the repeated searching of large password hash spaces, a task that would otherwise be intractable.
+I used Java to create an implementation of [rainbow tables](https://en.wikipedia.org/wiki/Rainbow_table) - a time/memory trade off that allows for the repeated searching of large password hash spaces, a task that might otherwise be intractable.

 In its present state, my application can retrieve plain-text passwords from SHA-1 hashes, operating with 90%+ accuracy in key spaces of over 1 billion.
 At the bottom of this page I list methods by which the manageable key space size could be increased to significantly larger numbers.

 **[A 5 minute presentation I gave on rainbow tables]({{ site.url }}/assets/5-minute_part1.pdf)**

 ## Challenge
  My goal in choosing this project was to become more familiar working with computationally large problems.
 I wished to develop a configurable application that allowed for the efficient, repeated searching of very large password key spaces - up to the limits of the host hardware.
-Program overhead had remain minimal, with most execution time spent on hash generation (rather than data structure operations).
+Program overhead had to remain minimal, with most execution time spent on hash generation (rather than data structure operations).

 ## Solution
 Using Java, I have built a program that allows a user to generate and search rainbow tables.
 All parameters are configurable, allowing for coverage of arbitrarily large password key spaces and allowable character sets.
 In addition, I have also written standalone tools that assist in the development, understanding, and use of the main program.